pawekz/IM2_SimpleECommerce/README.md

-# IM2_SimpleECommerce
+# IM2_SimpleECommerce Web App
-A simple e-commerce based on Django
+A simple e-commerce based on Django (ReactJS as Front-End)